State Rail Trail Plan update underway

 GORHAM — The N.H.
-Department of Transportation is updating its 2005 State Rail Trail Plan and is holding a virtual public meeting Thursday, Aug.
-18 to gather public comments.
+Department of Transportation is updating its 2005 State Rail Trail Plan and is holding a virtual public meeting from 6-7:30 p.m. today (Thursday, Aug.
+18) to gather public comments.

+The New Hampshire Rail Trail system has more than 360 miles of recreational trails including one section in Carroll County.
+The Cotton Valley Rail Trail is 12 miles long and begins at Depot Street in Wolfeboro and ends at Turntable Park in Wakefield.

 The development of the plan is being guided by a state advisory board that includes regional planning commissions, trail users, businesses, municipalities, railroads, state agencies and abutters.